NGC 1427A

-NGC 1427A, also known as ESO 358-49', or ESO 358- G 049', is an irregular galaxy in the constellation Fornax.
+NGC 1427A, also known as ESO 358-49, or ESO 358-G049, is an irregular galaxy in the constellation Eridanus.
 Its distance modulus has been estimated using the globular cluster luminosity function to be 31.01 ± 0.21 which is about 52 Mly.
 It is the brightest dwarf irregular member of the Fornax Cluster and is in the foreground of the cluster's central galaxy NGC 1399.

 Characteristics and fate

 NGC 1427A is over 20,000 light-years long and similar to the Large Magellanic Cloud.
 The resulting pressure is giving the galaxy its arrowhead outline and triggering the episodes of star formation.

 Under the influence of galactic tides, NGC 1427A is travelling into the center of the Fornax Cluster with a velocity of approximately 600 km per second.
 Its distinctive arrowhead shape has been formed by this rapid, upwards movement.
 The interaction of NGC 1427A with Fornax gasses and galaxies during its journey will cause the disruption of the galaxy within the next billion years, an event which was common during the evolution of the Universe but has become increasingly rare.